Start your care

 What is Reinforcement in PBS?

-Reinforcement in PBS refers to any consequence that strengthens a behaviour, making it more likely to occur in the future.
+Reinforcement in Positive Behaviour Support (PBS) refers to any consequence that strengthens a behaviour, making it more likely to occur in the future.
 Reinforcement can be positive (adding something desirable) or negative (removing something undesirable), and it is crucial that it is tailored to the individual’s preferences and needs.

 Types of Reinforcement